Bullying in a game can be difficult to deal with especially if you are a kid trying to have fun in a game.

 - Explain to your child that their password is secret and should not be shared with anyone online.

-- As parents you should stay in the loop; you should know what game you child is playing.
+- As parents you should stay in the loop; you should know what game your child is playing.

 - Talk to your kids about online chats if they are available in their game.
-Tell them to think about what their message says before they send it.
-And tell them to talk to you when someone says something harmful.
+Ask them to think about what their message says before they send it.

 Kowalski, Robin M., Susan P. Limber, and Patricia W. Agatston.Cyberbullying: Bullying in the digital age.
 John Wiley & Sons, 2012.